FEntwumS/FEntwumS.NetlistViewer/README.md

 ## System requirements

-Currently, only Windows is supported, but the plugin should work on all platforms OneWare Studio runs on.
-Additionally, your system needs to have Java 21 or higher installed.
+Currently, only Windows is supported, but the plugin should work on all platforms OneWare Studio runs on, except browsers.

 ## Dependencies

-Your installation of OneWare Studio needs to have the OSS Cad Suite Integration installed with version 2025-01-22 or later.
+Your installation of OneWare Studio needs to have the `OSS Cad Suite Integration` installed with version 2025-01-22 or later, as well as the most recent version of the `GHDL Extension`.

 # About

-This repository contains two plugins for [OneWare Studio](https://github.com/one-ware/OneWare).
-They are developed by TH Köln (Cologne University of Applied Sciences) as part of the [FEntwumS research project](https://www.th-koeln.de/informations-medien-und-elektrotechnik/forschungsprojekt-fentwums_121126.php).
+This repository contains the source code for two plugins for [OneWare Studio](https://github.com/one-ware/OneWare).
+They are developed by
+TH Köln (University of Applied Sciences Cologne) as part of the [FEntwumS research project](https://www.th-koeln.de/informations-medien-und-elektrotechnik/forschungsprojekt-fentwums_121126.php).

 ## Installation

-Due to a dependency on the [OneWare Studio GHDL plugin](https://github.com/one-ware/OneWare.GhdlExtension), this plugin is currently only compatible with OneWare Studio builds built before Revision [d8731968](https://github.com/one-ware/OneWare/commit/d8731968b06a3dcb59dedd889a5f519b1b0561da).

 Since this plugin is currently in a testing phase, it is not yet available by default from the OneWare Studio Package Manager.
 To install this plugin, you will need to add a custom package source.
 Please follow these steps: